Liberal Arts Honors Program (lower division)

 - Academic advising from award-winning advisers who understand the challenges honors students face.

 - A student mentoring program in which first year students are matched up with sophomore or upper-division Liberal Arts Honors students.

 - Eligibility to apply for honors housing and special scholarship opportunities.

 - To pursue academic excellence through demanding courses and active exchanges with professors and fellow honors students.

 - To take an active part in LAH 102H, The Idea of The Liberal Arts, a first-year course that explores the disciplines that make up the liberal arts.

 - To hone writing and speaking skills, beginning in LAH 102H.

 - To contribute to the Liberal Arts Honors community, participating in its special events, Ransom Reading Groups, Essay Contest, volunteer opportunities, and student groups.

-Even after their freshman year, our students remain part of the Liberal Arts Honors community, acting as mentors to new Liberal Arts Honors students, receiving notification of special honors-related activities and events, and participating in program-related extracurricular opportunities.
-Most students continue with an honors curriculum in various departments and colleges.
+Even after their freshman year, our students remain part of the Liberal Arts Honors community.
+Most students continue academically with an honors curriculum in various departments and colleges as well as continue socially, acting as mentors to new Liberal Arts Honors students, attending special honors-related activities and events, and participating in program-related extracurricular opportunities.

 After graduation, Liberal Arts Honors students pursue careers as diverse as the students themselves.
 They enter Law School, Medical School, and graduate school.
 They join the Peace Corp, Teach for America, and other humanitarian and ecologically-focused organizations.
 They enter a variety of professional fields thanks to the assistance of Liberal Arts Career Services and contacts they make while at the University.
 Some travel and some follow their dreams and interests in highly personal, unique and varied ways.
 Liberal Arts Honors students can be found in nearly every field of study and career endeavor.